 Here's the thing: You can choose any haircut you want, no matter your face shape.
 If you want to wear a pixie, go for it.
 Love lobs?
 We're here for that, too.
 We want you to look and feel your best no matter what.
-That being said, there are cuts that traditionally flatter different shapes, and we'd be remiss not to share that information with you.
+That being said, there are cuts that traditionally flatter different face shapes, and we'd be remiss not to share that information with you.

 Furthermore, it can be confusing what all that expert hairstylist lingo really means, so we wanted to shed light on the different lengths and styles that best complement your face.
 For instance, according to celebrity hairstylist Sarah Potempa, if you have a round face, you want to create height and length.
 "A hairstyle with longer layers will make your neck and face appear more slender," she explains.
 We spoke to Potempa and other stylists for their tips on the styles to suit every shape.

-Round: Long Layers
+Round: Long Wavy Layers

-Round: Side-Swept Waves
+Round: Long Side-Swept Waves

-Diamond: Blunt and Tucked-Behind-The-Ear
+Diamond: Blunt Bob

 Diamond: Old Hollywood Waves

 Megan Fox takes a cue from the screen sirens of yesteryear with big, loose, curls that soften her angles.
 To get the look, curl sections of hair with a 1.5-inch wand, like Hot Tools Professional Gold Curling Iron ($55), and then gently brush them out with your fingers.

 Diamond: "Pineapple" Updo

 "Diamond-shaped faces are so amazing," says Taylor.
 "The jawline is super defined, which makes it the perfect face shape for updos, shorter cuts, and tapers to show off those killer angles."
 Rihanna's pineapple 'do perfectly captures her cascading curls and her enviable bone structure.